yoo2001818/avcs/DESIGN.md

 Note that conflict should always occur when the action is not commutative - so mainly two action will exist.

+### Commutative failure
+What if there is multiply and divide?
+They're commutative, but, they can't coexist with increment / subtract.
+I couldn't find any real world tasks like this, but in order to support this, we should also support commutative group.

+## Conflict handling
+When a conflict is detected, it can show error, but eventually it has to be resolved - it needs to provide a facility to detect, and merge errors.

+As a replication protocol, merging method shouldn't be only known to 2 nodes - it MUST be shared between nodes.
+This can be done by making conflict resolution algorithm to be deterministic.

+However, to support user intervention, this is not possible.
+Therefore, we must log confliction merging methods.

+Confliction resolution can be asynchronous - it may need to access data store, ask the user, etc.

+The application must be careful to derive the same result between nodes - Since avcs doesn't know about state, it's the application's duty to keep them intact.

+Basically, conflict resolution should follow [Operational Transformation](https://en.wikipedia.org/wiki/Operational_transformation), since two different states should be merged into one by firing correct actions.

 ## Action ID
 The application, or avcs, must provide a way to dispense unique IDs, and attach those IDs into every action.